Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - **Drawing Tool Restrictions**: All drawing tools are restricted to the main candle pane only.
 Drawing on below-chart indicator panes (RSI, MACD, etc.) is prevented for clarity and to avoid confusion.
 - **Quick Delete for Drawings**: All tools — including Long Position and Short Position — now show a small floating delete action when selected, consistent with other drawing tools.
 - **Interactive Tooltips**: Hover tooltips show tool names on hover.
 On click, an instant non-intrusive toast notification appears with the selected tool name, auto-dismissing after 2 seconds.
+- Fix: Delete remains functional after resizing a Long/Short Position using the left width handle.

 ### Indicators
 - **MACD Pro**: Adds vertical histogram columns (green/red) anchored at the zero line for momentum visualization, alongside MACD and Signal lines.